Skip to content

 Femaple proboscis

-We continued down the river, spying several birds, playful macaques romping in the water’s edge, and languid monitor lizards watching us watch them.
+We continued down the river, spying several birds, playful macaques romping on the water’s edge, and languid monitor lizards watching us watch them.
 But truthfully, I could have cared less about those creatures.
-I was in long nosed-potbellied glee.
+I was in long-nosed-potbellied glee.

 Part 2: Dinner and a Light Show